Bulls Island Safari with Dr. Patrick McMillan Sunday, September 13th

-The Sewee Center is home for four endangered Red wolves.
-Two five-year old sisters arrived at the Center from the Salisbury Zoological Park on November 1, 2012.
-Growing up at the Salisbury Zoological Park, MD, the endangered wolves don't shy away from admiring viewers.
-On May 21, 2013 an eight-year old male and six-year old female arrived from the captive facility at Alligator River NWR.
-The male sired three pups in 2012 and hopes are high that pups will be born at the Center in 2014.
+The Sewee Center is home for six endangered Red wolves.
+Two sisters arrived at the Center from the Salisbury Zoological Park on November 1, 2012.
+On May 21, 2013 a male and female arrived from the captive facility at Alligator River NWR.
+The male sired six pups at the Sewee Center on April 8, 2014.
+Two male pups remain at the Sewee Center with their parents.
+Call the Sewee Center at 843.928.3368 or visit facebook.com/caperomain for updated information on the pups.
 With a population of approximately 300, the Red wolf is one of the most endangered animals in the world today.

 |American Oystercatcher eating an

 Established in 1932 as a migratory bird refuge, Cape Romain NWR encompasses a 22-mile segment of the southeast Atlantic coast.
 The refuge consists of 66, 287 acres which include a fascinating expanse of barrier islands, salt marshes, intricate coastal waterways, long sandy beaches, fresh and brackish water impoundments, and maritime forest.
 Points of interest include Bulls Island, Cape Island, and Lighthouse Island where two lighthouses, no longer operational, still stand.

 The refuge's original objectives were to preserve in public ownership habitat for waterfowl, shorebirds and resident species.
 In recent years, objectives have expanded to include: managing endangered species, protecting the 29,000 acre Class I Wilderness Area, and preserving the Bulls Island and Cape Island forests and their diverse plant communities.
 Currently, the refuge is actively working to aid the recovery of the threatened loggerhead sea turtle.

 |Loggerhead hatchling.
 Credit: Rebecca Gallagher©|